Cherry Jones: Career

 Jones played President Taylor on the Fox series 24, a role for which she won an Emmy for Outstanding Supporting Actress in a Drama Series.
 She played the role in the seventh season, from January to May 2009, as well as eighth season, which aired from January to May 2010.

 In 2012, Jones starred in the NBC drama series Awake as psychiatrist Dr. Judith Evans.

 Also in 2012, she portrayed Amanda Wingfield in the Loeb Drama Center's revival of Tennessee Williams' The Glass Menagerie alongside Zachary Quinto, Brian J. Smith and Celia Keenan-Bolger.

 In 2014, Cherry Jones was inducted into the American Theater Hall of Fame.

 In 2015 and 2016 Jones had a recurring role on the Primetime Emmy Award-winning Amazon comedy-drama series Transparent in its second and third seasons.
 She was nominated for the Critics' Choice Television Award for Best Guest Performer in a Comedy Series for her work in the 2015 season.

 In 2016, she appeared in "Nosedive", an episode of the anthology series Black Mirror.

 In 2018, Jones played Holly, the feminist mother to June/Offred in The Handmaid's Tale.
 She won an Emmy for her performance.

 In 2019, Jones played the role of a grouchy psychic and tarot card reader in the comedy Wine Country, directed by Amy Poehler.

 Personal life

-In 1995, when Jones accepted her first Tony Award, she thanked her then-partner, architect Mary O'Connor, with whom she had an 18-year relationship.
+In 1995, when Jones accepted her first Tony Award, she thanked Mary O'Connor, with whom she had an 18-year relationship.

-She started dating actress Sarah Paulson in 2004.
+She started dating Sarah Paulson in 2004.
 When she accepted her Best Actress Tony in 2005 for her work in Doubt, she thanked "Laura Wingfield", the Glass Menagerie character being played in the Broadway revival by Paulson.
-In 2007, Paulson and Jones declared their love for each other in an interview with Velvetpark at Women's Event 10 for the LGBT Center of New York.
+In 2007, Paulson and Jones declared their love for each other in an interview with Velvetpark at Women's Event 10 for the LGBTQ Center of New York.
 Paulson and Jones ended their relationship amicably in 2009.

 In mid-2015, Jones married filmmaker Sophie Huber.